-In accordance with the treasury stock method, the Company has included 680,208, 506,137, and 588,697 common equivalent shares in the calculation of diluted weighted average number of common shares for the years ended December 31, 2017, 2016, and 2015, respectively, relating to outstanding stock options and restricted stock units.
-The determination of the common share equivalents for 2017 includes the effect of the adoption of guidance ASU 2016-09 as described in Note 2.
+In accordance with the treasury stock method, the Company has included 565,650, 680,208, and 506,137 common equivalent shares in the calculation of diluted weighted average number of common shares for the years ended December 31, 2018, 2017, and 2016, respectively, relating to outstanding stock options and restricted stock units.

-Outstanding options and restricted stock units to purchase or receive 9,824, 102,017, and 112,562 shares of common stock for the years ended December 31, 2017, 2016, and 2015, respectively, have been excluded from the calculation of diluted weighted average number of common and common equivalent shares as such options and restricted stock units would be anti-dilutive.
+Outstanding options and restricted stock units to purchase or receive 63,019, 9,824, and 102,017 shares of common stock for the years ended December 31, 2018, 2017, and 2016, respectively, have been excluded from the calculation of diluted weighted average number of common and common equivalent shares as such options and restricted stock units would be anti-dilutive.